yashiwashi123/yashiwashi123.github.io/bumblebee.md

 ![alt text](/resources/bumblebee/image8.png)
 ![alt text](/resources/bumblebee/image9.png)

-Next we move onto address `0014001085E`
+### C2 Command Handling

+This section of code looks like it's related to the handling of commands sent by the C2.
+There are various command names, each one doing something different.
+The commands I have found are shi, dij, dex, sdl, ins, gdt and plg
+Let's look at what shi does in dpeth, then summarize what the rest of the commands do.

+#### shi

-Here a function is called that does various interesting things.
+If Bumblebee recieves the shi command, a function is called that does various interesting things.

 First, an API call to GetSpecialFolderPath with an interesting array of paths
 ![alt text](/resources/bumblebee/image10.png)